zcstarr/modelcontextprotocol/docs/spec/resources.md

 }
 ```

-If the client would request a schema, the server would response with it's custom defined database schema
+If the client requests a schema, the server would respond with the custom database schema
 JSON, for example

 ```json